 Dickens right away set about to write his book, but he experienced an uncharacteristic “writer’s block.”
 He started several drafts of different stories, but none seemed sustainable.
 With Christmas less than eight weeks away, Dickens had yet to produce any usable material.
 Working late one night, the story goes, Dickens drifted to sleep over his writing desk.
 He awoke with a start at 1:00 in the morning, his candle nearly guttering and his fire gone cold.

 Ever after, Dickens claimed that the story’s key features came to him – complete – in a sudden flash of vivid inspiration.
 He lit a new candle and started feverishly working on his story, writing rapidly.
 As far as can be determined from the surviving manuscript, Dickens worked with no outline and needed very little editing.
 The story apparently flowed from his pen nearly in its final form.

 With less than a month before Christmas remaining, Dickens took the book to the publisher.
 There was quite a bit of wrangling over the exact nature of the final product.
 Dickens insisted that no expense be spared, and he finally triumphed.
-The first edition of A Christmas Carol – among the most valuable first editions in English literature; a good condition copy was recently offered for auction by Sotheby’s, fetching £181,250.00 ($288,555.44) – was a work of art: decorated with engravings, six color plates, and a handsomely adorned fine fabric binding.
+The first edition of A Christmas Carol – among the most valuable first editions in English literature; a good condition copy was offered for auction in 2010 by Sotheby’s, fetching £181,250.00 ($288,555.44) ; currently the price is estimated to be half a million dollars – was a work of art: decorated with engravings, six color plates, and a handsomely adorned fine fabric binding.

 The book was published Tuesday, 19 December 1843.